paulgay/VGfM/README.md

 # VGfM
-This repository contains annotations made over the first version of the ScanNet dataset [1].
+This repository contains annotations made over the first version of the [ScanNet](http://www.scan-net.org/) dataset [1].
 A set of predicates are given for 8762 pairs of objects in the file `annotations.json`.
+In this file, each pair of object is identified by it's scene id and their object id as provided in the

 We manually annotated 4 predicates:
 * part of: A portion or division of a whole that is separate or distinct, e.g. shelf is part-of a bookcase.